Father’s Day events and things to do with your dad

 Your dad has spent a lot more years dealing with a daily commute than you have.
 Blow off some traffic-induced steam at Speed Zone’s four go-kart tracks.
 Take the lead in the Top Eliminator Dragster, a 300-horsepower NHRA dragster, and then carhop to the Grand Prix, a track modeled after the Formula 1 and Indy Car racing circuits.
 There’s also the classic Slick Trax for drift-style racing on finely polished concrete and ultimate Turbo Track—faster than Slick Trax and open to up to twenty drivers.
 Bonus: there’s a bar.
 And mini golf.
 And a mini bowling alley.
 And an arcade.

-Every Father's Day weekend, more than 600 artists create temporary masterpieces in chalk on the streets of Pasadena at the Paseo Colorado shopping center (280 E Colorado Blvd) during this street painting festival—the largest in the world—while 100,000 onlookers watch where they walk.
+Every Father’s Day weekend, more than 600 artists create temporary masterpieces in chalk on the streets of Pasadena at the Paseo Colorado shopping center during this street painting festival—the largest in the world—while 100,000 onlookers watch where they walk.
 Styles of artwork run the gamut from classical to contemporary.
-Bonus: There's a Police Classic Car Show on Sunday from 10am-3pm.
+Bonus: There’s a Police Classic Car Show on Sunday from 10am to 3pm.

 Looking to impress dad with tickets to the theater?
-We've got you covered.
-From the nine-time, Tony-winning musical, The Book of Mormon at the Pantages Theatre, to a play rendition of the novel Animal Farm at Will Geer's Theatricum Botanicum, there's plenty of must-see productions to choose from.
+We’ve got you covered.
+From a lauded play at the Pantages Theatre to a story of a dysfunctional family at the Ahmanson, there’s plenty of must-see productions to choose from.